 The drawback of the first two options is that unless you have leverage, global organisations and customers are unlikely to agree to take on the risk.
-Suppliers may refuse to invoice in your native currency and customers may insist on paying in dollars, or go elsewhere.
+Suppliers may refuse to invoice in sterling and customers may insist on paying in dollars, or go elsewhere.

-The third option however, allows businesses to avoid currency exchange altogether when the market is unfavourable.
+The third option allows businesses to avoid currency exchange altogether when the market is unfavourable.

 “If you’re invoicing in dollars and having to pay in dollars, just maintain that cash in a US dollar account,” Lee advises.
-“You’re only exposed to the risk at the point of transfer to your native currency.
-So as long as you don’t have to exchange the funds to your native currency, you don’t lose or gain at that point in time.”
+“You’re only exposed to the risk at the point of transfer to GBP.
+So as long as you don’t have to exchange to GBP, you don’t lose or gain at that point in time.”

 Here is where Airwallex can help businesses that operate across currencies.
 Say you’re an international eCommerce business.
 By opening a US dollar account with us, you can collect dollars from your US customers, hold those dollars in your account, and use them to pay international suppliers when needed using our Borderless Cards and Transfers.
-You can also wait for the exchange rate to become favourable, and exchange your dollars to AUD, HKD or SGD at a point when it benefits your business.
+You can also wait for the exchange rate to become favourable, and exchange your dollars to GBP at a point when it benefits your business.

 “I have clients that have saved money on FX because they are using Airwallex,” says Andrew.
 “My clients that work in multiple currencies, spend money in multiple currencies and need to travel have all seen a benefit in the ability to forward plan.”

-How Airwallex can help your business hedge successfully navigate currency volatility
+How Airwallex can help businesses hedge against currency volatility

-By opening multiple foreign currency accounts, including US dollar, Euro, Chinese Yuan and more, you’re able to safeguard your business against the inevitable and damaging fluctuations of the forex market.
+By opening multiple foreign currency accounts, including US dollar, Euro, Chinese Yuan and more, you can protect your business against fluctuations in the forex market.